DEusername/CS374_Assign3/README.md

 **Description**

-In the C language, create a small shell program.
+A small, limited shell program created in the C language as a class project.

 This program does the following